CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ### Task 1: Seed the data into the on-premises MongoDB

-1. While connected to you Linux VM, you will be setting up the docker network in the next steps.
+1. While connected to your Linux VM, you will be setting up the docker network in the next steps.

    >**Note**: Mongodb is already installed and configured in the Linux VM

-1. Run the following command to create the docker network and run it on port 27017
+1. Run the following command to create the docker network and run it on port 27017.

     ```bash
     docker network create contosotraders
     docker container run --name mongo --net contosotraders -p 27017:27017 -d mongo:4.0
     ```

-1. Please make sure that you are in **content-init** directory before running the next steps.
+1. Please make sure that you are in **content-init** directory before running to the next steps.

     ```
     cd Cloud-Native-Application/labfiles/src/developer/content-init
     ```

-1. Now run the below command to run the seed the data into mongodb.
+1. Run the below command to seed the data into MongoDB.

     ```bash
     npm ci
     nodejs server.js
     ```

-1. After running this command you should be able to see the results as below.
+1. After running the above command, you should be able to see the results as shown below.

    ![](media/dataimported.png)